 I did forget to mention that you can select which county to search for using the selection at the right of the screen.

-Please note: You will need to go to the website that I will discuss below in order to Scottish find genealogy societies.
+Please note: You will need to go to the website that I will discuss below to Scottish find genealogy societies.

 The Scottish Association of Family History Societies (SAFHS) is a charity and its’ mission is to both promote and encourage the study of Scottish family history.